inhausmakers/avatar-manager/README.md

 3. That’s it.
 You’re ready to go!

+## Help Preserve this Project

+Want to support this project for continued development and freely available for everyone?
+Here's how you can help preserve Avatar Manager:

+* [**Get involved.**](https://github.com/resourcestream/avatar-manager#contributing) Contribute a patch or help resolving an existing issue or confirmed feature request, or submit a translation.
+* [**Suggest adding to core.**](https://core.trac.wordpress.org/ticket/16020) Whether you find Avatar Manager a good fit for WordPress core your feedback can help make a difference.
+* [**Add your own review.**](https://wordpress.org/support/view/plugin-reviews/avatar-manager#postform) Let others know how was your experience using Avatar Manager.
+* [**Make a donation.**](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=SMKJZHX7G3VQS) Keep me motivated with a candy bar or a theater ticket.
+Is that simple.

+Avatar Manager is a user-driven project, and all developments and enhancements depend on users like **you**!
+Become a contributor or make a donation, and get your name featured in front of a [growing audience](https://wordpress.org/plugins/avatar-manager/stats/).

+Thank you for choosing to contribute to Avatar Manager!

 ## Contributing

-**Thank you for choosing to contribute to Avatar Manager!**

 Have a bug or a feature request?
 Please [open a new issue](https://github.com/resourcestream/avatar-manager/issues).
 Before opening any issue, please search for existing issues and read the [Issue Guidelines](https://github.com/necolas/issue-guidelines), written by [Nicolas Gallagher](https://github.com/necolas/).
 Please submit all pull requests against dev branches.

-Avatar Manager is a user-driven project, and all developments and enhancements depend on users like **you**!

 ## How It’s Made